The dark side of online gaming

 Facts about gaming during Covid-19

-increase in the UK gaming population since lockdown
+increase in the UK gaming population in recent years

 is the average amount of time children spend online daily in the UK

 Talking to strangers

 Talking to strangers

-Online grooming is when someone tricks and starts a relationship with a young person often to exploit or abuse them.
-It can be sexual, but it can also be to force them into crime such as distributing drugs or moving money between bank accounts.
+Online grooming is when someone tricks and starts a relationship with a young person often to abuse them.
+It can be sexual.
+They may be forced into crime such as distributing drugs.
+Or they could be made to move criminal money between bank accounts.
+This is known as child financial exploitation.

-With more young people online, perpetrators can build trust in virtual worlds, similar to how they would in real life – by offering gifts or promises of friendship.
+With more young people online, criminals can build trust virtually, similar to how they would in person – by offering gifts or promises of friendship.

-Take the hit video game, Fortnite.
-Unmoderated voice and text chat is a large part of the gameplay.
-This means children are encouraged to chat to strangers.
-Generally, everything is above board but the platform has been used to exploit children.
+For some games, unmoderated voice and text chat is a large part of the gameplay.
+Children are encouraged to chat to strangers and these games have been misused to exploit children.

 Staying safe online